TC999/wget2/docs/wget2_manual.md

   Specifies the maximum number of redirections to follow for a resource.
 The default is 20, which is usually far more than necessary.
 However, on those occasions where you want to allow more (or fewer), this is the option to use.

-* `--max-threads=number`

-  Specifies the maximum number of concurrent download threads for a resource.
-The default is 5 but if you want to allow more or fewer this is the option to use.

 * `--proxy-user=user`, `--proxy-password=password`